 Well, everything is connected these days.
 From your mobiles to your speakers, from the washing machine to light bulbs to workout attire – everything is fitted with computer chips & sensors are entwined.

 The development in technologies like IoT (Internet of Things) and AI (Artificial Intelligence), and their advanced communication capabilities & smart sensors, have paved the way for transformational changes in almost every industry like car manufacturing.

-In fact, according to Elon Musk, Tesla is already ‘very close’ to achieving completely autonomous vehicles, which requires no driver input.
+In fact, according to Elon Musk, Tesla is already ‘very close’ to achieving completely autonomous vehicles, which require no driver input.

 The company’s current, level-two Autopilot requires the driver to stay alert and ready to act, by keeping hands on the wheel.
 However, an in-process future software update is said to activate level-five autonomy in the cars – without the need for any hardware.

-All in all, the Internet of things is one of the disruptive technologies that is revolutionizing the ways in which vehicles operate, hence changing the face of the automotive industry.
+All in all, the Internet of Things is one of the disruptive technologies that are revolutionizing how vehicles operate, hence changing the face of the automotive industry.

 For the newbies who are still new to the concept, here’s the brief you need on the Internet of Things.